Stottie Cake Recipe: A Taste of the North East

 Instructions

-• Sieve the flour and salt into a bowl and make a well in the centre.
+• Sieve flour and salt into a bowl.
+Add yeast mixture and remaining warm water.

 • Cover with a cloth and leave to rise for an hour, or until doubled in size.